Qovery/Replibyte/website/docs/guides/4-delete-a-dump.md

 ---
-title: V. Delete a dump
+title: IV.
+Delete a dump
-sidebar_position: 6
+sidebar_position: 4
 ---

 # Delete a dump